 Increase Health and Wellness

-As a school health advocate for nearly 20 years, I am a strong advocate for student health and wellness.
-The pandemic has thrown us into uncharted waters, and we are all learning how to navigate our new normal.
-The pandemic has brought an increase of loneliness, stress, anxiety, and depression.
-We need to reimagine and re-think our health and wellness models to include online support groups and ensure all wellness services are accessible to all students and families.
-It will be necessary to engage with community-based organizations to expand our partnerships and identify funding sources for these added services and programs.
+As a school health advocate for nearly 20 years, I was and will continue to be a strong advocate for student health and wellness.
+Going forward, I believe PUSD needs to reimagine and re-think the health and wellness models to include online support groups and ensure all wellness services are accessible to all students and families.
+It will be necessary to engage with community-based organizations to expand partnerships and identify funding sources for these added services and programs.

-Over the years, I have advocated for additions or changes in PUSD’s school health services:
+Over the years, I advocated for additions or changes in PUSD’s school health services:

 - Advocated for increasing the credentialed school nursing staff and additional hours for site health clerks.